LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

 Another important way to learn about the error messages is to leverage your
 experience:  After
-you have eventually found how to fix your error, *take the extra time* to use your new knowledge, look back at the original error message, and see if the error description text makes more sense.
+you have eventually found how to fix your error, *allow the extra time* to use your new knowledge, look *back* at the original error message, and see if the error description text makes more sense now.
 That should help next time,
 (and there usually is a next time).
 Even when the error description still makes no particular sense, you may well get into the same situation again,